Essays on Philosophical Subjects

 Essays on Philosophical Subjects, by the Scottish economist Adam Smith, is a history of astronomy until Smith's own era, plus some thoughts on ancient physics and metaphysics.

 This work was published posthumously (after death), in 1795, using material which Smith had intended to publish but had not prepared at the time of his death in 1790.
 This was done by his literary executors, two old friends from the Scottish academic world; physicist/chemist Joseph Black and pioneering geologist James Hutton.
 A brief account of their work appears in a section entitled 'Advertisement by the Editors'.

-The book consists of three distinct works:
+The book consists in distinct works: